dylan-lang/opendylan/documentation/source/hacker-guide/runtime-manager/access-path.rst

    :keyword name: An instance of :drm:`<string>`.
    :keyword required nub-descriptor: An instance of :const:`<nubthread>`.
    :keyword os-priority: An instance of :drm:`<integer>`.
-   :keyword required rnub-descriptor: An instance of :drm:`<abstract-integer>`.
+   :keyword required rnub-descriptor: An instance of :class:`<abstract-integer>`.
    :keyword state: An instance of :drm:`<string>`.

    The class that models a thread in an application process.
 Instances